 Overview: MAP Flex models combine the use of individual stocks, mutual funds and ETFs.
 The model's asset allocation is divided into four main asset categories - US large cap, US small-mid cap, foreign equity and income securities with a minor allocation to tactical.
 Each portfolio is constructed by selecting the target percentage for each asset category.
 MAP Flex portfolios will fulfill the US large cap allocation with a primary focus on individual stocks.
-The program is constructed on the Ambassador platform at Raymond James, but is managed by a CSM Portfolio Manager.
+The program is constructed on the Ambassador platform at Raymond James but is managed by a CSM Portfolio Manager.
 Periodic rebalancing will be performed when deemed appropriate by the Portfolio Manager.
 It is not based on pre-determined dates.
 Client goals and objectives will be taken into consideration when rebalancing is performed in a client's account.
 Additionally, securities may be added or removed at any time.
 Portfolio asset allocations for the model may vary from account to account due to a client's specific needs.

-Cost of Services: The client pays an Advisory Fee for the advisory services offered under this program.
-The Advisory fee is paid to CSM.
-The total Advisory fee for the program can range from 0.35% to 2.0%.
-There is a 0.35% program fee that is deducted from the total Advisory fee.
+Cost of Services: The client pays an advisory fee for the advisory services offered under this program.
+The advisory fee is paid to CSM.
+The total advisory fee for the program can range from 0.35% to 2.0%.
+There is a 0.35% program fee that is deducted from the total advisory fee.
 The Custodian, Portfolio Manager, and CSM all receive a portion of the program fee.
-The remaining portion of the Advisory Fee is shared byCSM and the IAR based upon the provisions of a contract between the two parties.
-Fees are charged monthly (effective July 1, 2019), in advance, based upon account value and are calculated as an annualized asset-based fee.
+The remaining portion of the advisory fee is shared by CSM and the IAR based upon the provisions of a contract between the two parties.
+Fees are charged monthly, in advance, based upon account value and are calculated as an annualized asset-based fee.
 Clients may terminate the agreement at any time.
-The Advisory Fee is negotiable.
+The advisory fee is negotiable.